ctrautma/RHEL_NIC_QUALIFICATION/README.md

 Then execute the run.sh script.

-Please save the result file fl_change.dat file off to be processed later.
+Please save the result files fl_change.dat and fl_change.png off to be processed later.

 ## Running VSPerf Performance tests